 If your RV is defective, it’s covered under either your state’s lemon laws or under the Magnuson-Moss Warranty Act.
 Manufacturers have a responsibility to ensure that their products meet a certain standard, whether they have an express warranty or not.
 If the manufacturer refuses to honor the warranty and replace or refund your RV after repairs have failed, you may have legal recourse under either the Magnus-Morrison Warranty Act or your state’s lemon laws.

 It’s important to consult with an attorney to make sure that you have followed all of the required steps properly and that your RV meets the qualifications under the law.
 A lawyer can also help you through the process of filing a claim against a manufacturer that won’t honor the warranty and replace or repurchase your RV.

 An attorney can also help determine whether or not the manufacturer is within their legal requirements for the time spent and the number of repair attempts on your RV.
 The requirements for recreational vehicles may differ from those for other types of vehicles.
 For example, Florida’s lemon laws qualify a vehicle as a lemon after 30 days spent out of service for repairs.
 That time doubles to 60 days for RVs.

 If your RV is a lemon and the manufacturer won’t abide by the warranty and replace or repurchase your vehicle, contact Farah & Farah today.
+Farah & Farah can send demand letters and negotiate settlements for RV owners anywhere in the United States, and for Florida residents, we can file lawsuits and represent them in court if necessary.
 Our experienced attorneys will help you seek the justice and compensation you deserve.
 There’s no cost to you unless the case is successful and, in warranty cases, the manufacturer often has to pay your attorney’s fees.